 All these categories have tens of startups working hard on producing the best possible tool to solve the given issue.
-We had some fun and learned that out of the 100+ tools on the market right now, about 30 of them are worth a mention of their own, not because they have great communities behind them, but because they achieve the result of smooth monitoring functionality, without much of an interference to your workflow.
+We had some fun and learned that out of the 100+ tools on the market right now, about 30 of them are worth a mention of their own.
+Not because they have great communities behind them, but because they achieve the result of smooth monitoring functionality without much interference to your workflow.

 New Relic (Our Favorite)